How early should I arrive for my flight?

 Where can I pump / nurse / breastfeed?

-Information for travelers with anxiety, autism, disabilities or special needs.
+Information for travelers with anxiety, autism, disabilities, fear of flying, or special needs:

-We invite travelers to visit the airport ahead of their flight, to introduce future fliers to the airport's energy and environment.
+We invite travelers to visit the airport ahead of their flight, to be gently introduced to the airport's energy and environment.
 Visitors are welcome to walk around freely and explore the upper and lower areas of the Terminals, observing travelers checking in for their flights, dining and shopping, navigating to their concourse, collecting their baggage upon arrival, and going through security screening.
 Visitors are unable to access concourses and gate areas, as federal regulations permit only tickets passengers beyond the security checkpoints.

-TSA Cares is a national helpline that provides travelers with disabilities, medical conditions and other special circumstances additional assistance during the security screening process.
+TSA Cares is a national helpline that provides travelers with disabilities, medical conditions, anxiety, or other special circumstances, additional assistance during the security screening process.
 They can be reached at (855) 787-2227.
 Call 72 hours prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.

 The TSA also provides on-site Passenger Support Specialists.
 Travelers requiring special accommodations, or who are concerned about the security screening process, may ask a TSA officer or supervisor for a Passenger Support Specialist who can provide on-the-spot assistance.